Forrelation, Bent Functions, and a Spectral Criterion for Hardness

 4. A Spectral Criterion for Hardness

-We now generalize the extremal Forrelation result by formulating a spectral criterion for hardness that interpolates between random and bent cases.
+We now propose a spectral criterion for hardness that aims to organize intermediate cases between random and bent extremes.
 Let \(f,g:\{0,1\}^n\to\{-1,1\}\) be Boolean functions with Fourier transforms \(\widehat f, \widehat g\).

-Theorem 1 (Spectral Criterion for Hardness).
+Conjecture 1 (Spectral Criterion for Hardness).

-Suppose \(f\) and \(g\) are both \(\eta\)-flat and \(\kappa\)-resilient, meaning \[\|\widehat f\|_\infty \le 2^{-(1/2-\eta)n}, \quad \sum_{|S|\le d} \widehat f(S)^2 \le 2^{-\kappa n},\] and likewise for \(g\).
-Then any classical randomized algorithm that distinguishes whether \(\Phi(f,g) \ge \tau\) or \(\Phi(f,g) \le \tau/2\) with bias \(\tau\) must make at least \[T \ge \frac{\tau}{8} \cdot 2^{(1/2 - 2\eta - \kappa)n}\] queries to \(f\) and \(g\).
+Suppose \(f\) and \(g\) are both \(\eta\)-flat and \(\kappa\)-resilient, meaning \[ \|\widehat f\|_\infty \le 2^{-(1/2-\eta)n}, \quad \sum_{|S|\le d} \widehat f(S)^2 \le 2^{-\kappa n}, \] and likewise for \(g\), for some fixed low-degree cutoff \(d\).
+Then a classical randomized algorithm that distinguishes whether \(\Phi(f,g) \ge \tau\) or \(\Phi(f,g) \le \tau/2\) with bias \(\tau\) should require at least on the order of \[ T \gtrsim \frac{\tau}{8} \cdot 2^{(a(\tau) - 2\eta - \kappa)n} \] queries to \(f\) and \(g\), where the baseline exponent \(a(\tau)\in[1/4,1/2]\) depends on the promised correlation scale \(\tau\).

 5. Discussion: Beyond Bent Functions